 A proven structure

 Seymour boarders have a clearly defined routine that also accommodates personal pursuits.
 Boarders do homework (Prep) at set times in the evenings, working in their own rooms under staff supervision and with the assistance of tutors.

-Co-curricular activities such as sport, music and debating are widely attended by boarders, who enjoy a beautiful natural environment, with many gardens, art studios, a vast playing field, netball and tennis courts, a heated swimming pool, gym and dance studio.
-Boarders also have a fitness training centre in the Boarding House.
+Co-curricular activities such as sport, music and debating are widely attended by boarders, who enjoy a beautiful natural environment, with many gardens, art studios, a vast playing field, netball and tennis courts, a heated swimming pool, gym, dance studio and a fitness training centre.

 The Boarding House is an active environment with girls regularly enjoying walks through the Adelaide Hills, outings to the Central Market, craft markets, the beach, Bounce, the cinema and the theatre.

 Year 12 students are allocated a private room, while younger students live in shared bedrooms, generally on a twin-share basis.
 Rooms and roommates are changed each term.
 Changing rooms is important, as it builds new social connections, resilience and tolerance, as well as promotes diversity.
 These are the core values in the Boarding House.